softmagnet/tp/docs/UserGuide.md

 ### Selecting of classes: `class`
 <hr>

-Selects a class in the class tab and displays its students without the need to use the mouse to click.
+Selects a class in the class tab and displays its students without the need to use the mouse to double click the respective class.

 Format:
 ```
 class CLASS_INDEX
 ```

+* Selected class will not be highlighted in the same way as when you click on a class using the mouse.
+* `CLASS_INDEX` must be an index of a class that exists in the displayed class list.

 Examples:
 * `class 1` selects the class with `CLASS_INDEX` of `1` and displays its students in the class tab.